RedisLabs/redis-enterprise-k8s-docs/README.md

     redis-enterprise   5m
     ```

-6. Redis Enterprise Database custom resource - `RedisEnterpriseDatabase`
+6. Redis Enterprise Database custom resource - `RedisEnterpriseDatabase` (Alpha feature)

    Create a `RedisEnterpriseDatabase` (REDB) by using Custom Resource.
    The Redis Enterprise Operator can be instructed to manage databases on the Redis Enterprise Cluster using the REDB custom resource.